Returns | Follow the different steps of a return

 A damaged product is a product that cannot be used to fulfill orders as it is.
 Damaged products are stored separately and can be shipped back to you or destroyed, depending on your instructions, upon request to our support team.

-2. In the return card, click on the Close return button
+1. Open the Order page, in the return card, click on the Close return button

-3. Indicate the chosen resolution method and add and optional notes
+2. Indicate the chosen resolution method and add and optional notes

 Frequently Asked Questions